Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 mean_longitude_perigee(jd)

-Return mean longitude of solar perigee.
+Return the mean longitude of the solar perigee.

 Parameters: